-Natural gas is increasingly the fuel of choice in today’s homes with nearly 95% of
+Natural gas is increasingly the fuel of choice in today’s homes with nearly 95% of new

 optimal energy source through the Q & A section below.

 What is natural gas?

 Natural gas is a combustible, gaseous mixture of simple hydrocarbon compounds, usually

 found in deep underground reservoirs formed by porous rock.
 Natural gas is a fossil

 fuel composed almost entirely of methane, but does contain small amounts of other gases,

 What does natural gas smell like?

 In its most pure state, natural gas has no odor.
 That’s why we add a chemical -- mercaptan --

 with a very distinctive odor.
 In fact, it smells like rotten eggs.
 Click here for more